-This page describes the setup flow for a device implementing the AMA Kit to help you understand the setup process that your device users go through when they pair their AMA-enabled accessory with the Alexa app:
+This page describes the setup flow for device makers implementing the AMA Kit to help understand the setup process that device users go through when they pair their AMA-enabled accessory with the Alexa app.

-Set up up deep links within your accessory companion app
+Set up deep links within your accessory companion app

-To help your users set up their AMA-enabled devices, provide the following deep links through your device's companion app:
+To help your users set up their AMA-enabled devices, provide the following deep links through the accessory companion app:

-- Alexa app installation deep link: A deep link launched within the companion app setup flow to prompt first-time Alexa users to download and install the Amazon Alexa app from the appropriate app store, if they have not already done so.
+- Alexa app installation deep link – A deep link launched within the companion app setup flow to prompt first-time Alexa users to download and install the Alexa app from the appropriate app store, if they haven't already done so.